linagora/openpaas-esn/doc/REST_message.md

         },
     ]

-## COPY /api/messages
+## POST /api/messages/{id}/shares

-Copy a message from a resource (community, project, ...) to another (or several others).
+Copy a message from a resource (community, project, ...) to another (or several others) i.e. share a message.

-**Query Parameters:**
+**Parameters:**

-- id : Identifiers of the message to copy.
+- id : Identifier of the message to copy.

 **Request Headers:**